remidinishanth/distributed_systems/databases/readme.md

 However, this idea of consistency depends on the application’s notion of invariants, and it’s the application’s responsibility to define its transactions correctly so that they preserve consistency.

-Atomicity, isolation, and durability are properties of the database, whereas consis‐ tency (in the ACID sense) is a property of the application.
+Atomicity, isolation, and durability are properties of the database, whereas consistency (in the ACID sense) is a property of the application.

 ### Isolation levels